Skip to main content

 FundingPips is operationally safe as of 2026, based on three years of operational history, roughly $40M cumulative payouts, no public regulatory actions, and no major dispute incidents in our 12-month tracking window.
 The cTrader and MetaTrader stacks provide audit-grade execution logs, and the weekly Discord payout digests reconcile to community-reported cycles with no public discrepancies on record.

-The risk that applies to FundingPips, as with all prop firms, is counterparty risk.
-The firm is the sole counterparty to your funded account.
-If FundingPips ceased operations, funded accounts would be terminated and pending payouts would enter an insolvency queue with no investor compensation scheme to fall back on.
 The mitigation across all prop exposure: hold accounts at multiple firms simultaneously, withdraw payouts promptly (within 30 days of eligibility), and treat funded capital as a payout stream rather than long-term accumulating equity.

-The 3-year track record is the structural caveat that this fundingpips review takes seriously.
+The 3-year track record is the core caveat that this fundingpips review takes seriously.
 The firm has cleared every audited payout cycle since launch, but it has not yet weathered a sustained market downturn or a hostile regulatory cycle.
 The 2022 launch coincided with the post-FTX prop boom that lifted all firms; the next 2-3 years will test whether the operational discipline holds outside that tailwind.

 The DMCC free-zone incorporation provides corporate governance baseline but is not equivalent to financial-services regulation.
 There is no investor compensation scheme because there are no client deposits to compensate.
 The challenge fee is the only client payment and is non-refundable on failure (refunded on first successful payout from a funded account).